harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/failure-strategy-service-env.md

 Currently, this feature is behind the feature flag, `CDS_SERVICE_INFRA_FAILURE_STRATEGY`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-Failure strategies can be applied to [Service](./services/services-overview.md) and [Environment](./environments/environment-overview.md) steps, allowing users to define retries, abort etc. in case of failure.
-This ensures that the deployment process remains resilient, even when unexpected issues arise.
+[Failure strategies](/docs/platform/pipelines/failure-handling/define-a-failure-strategy-for-pipelines.md) can be applied to [Service](./services/services-overview.md) and [Environment](./environments/environment-overview.md) steps, allowing users to define failure actions like retries, abort etc. in case of failure.
+This approach helps maintain deployment stability by allowing the system to handle unexpected issues gracefully.
+By default, the failure strategy for Service and Environment steps is inherited from the stage configuration.

 ## Supported Failure Strategies